anyscale/mcp-quickstart/README.md

 ```

 #### Client
+You cannot test the client directly since the server is in the Docker container and is not set up by the client in this script.
+However, you can implement your own code to set up Docker as a process and connect the client with it.

+#### MCP Inspector
+Configuration the connection:
+* Transport Type: STDIO
+* Command: docker
+* Arguments: run -i --rm simple-mcp-server-stdio

 ![MCP Inspector - Stdio Mode Example](images/docker_mcp_inspector_stdio.png)
 > Testing the `add` tool in stdio mode using Docker.
 Note that stdio mode is primarily designed for local use.